asreview/asreview-insights/README.md

 This is a plotting/visualization supplemental package for the [ASReview](https://github.com/msdslab/automated-systematic-review) software.
-It is meant as a fast way to create a visual impression of the ASReview performance.
+It is a fast way to create a visual impression of the ASReview with different dataset, models and model parameters.

 ### Installation